G-test: Relation to the chi-squared test

-The approximation of G by chi squared is obtained by a second order Taylor expansion of the natural logarithm around 1 (see #Derivation (chi-squared) below).
+The approximation of the G-test statistics by chi-squared test statistics is obtained by a second order Taylor expansion of the natural logarithm around 1 (see the derivation below).

-We have $G \approx \chi^2$ when the observed counts $~ O_i ~$ are close to the expected counts $~ E_i ~.$ When this difference is large, however, the $~ \chi^2 ~$ approximation begins to break down.
-Here, the effects of outliers in data will be more pronounced, and this explains the why $~ \chi^2 ~$ tests fail in situations with little data.
+We have $G \approx \chi^2$ when the observed counts $O_i$ are close to the expected counts $E_i$.
+When this difference is large, however, the approximation by the chi-squared test statistics begins to break down.
+Here, the effects of outliers in data will be more pronounced, and this explains the why chi-squared tests fail in situations with little data.

 For samples of a reasonable size, the G-test and the chi-squared test will lead to the same conclusions.
 However, the approximation to the theoretical chi-squared distribution for the G-test is better than for the Pearson's chi-squared test.
-In cases where $~ O_i > 2 \cdot E_i ~$ for some cell case the G-test is always better than the chi-squared test.
+In cases where $O_i > 2\cdot E_i$ for some cell case the G-test is always better than the chi-squared test.

-For testing goodness-of-fit the G-test is infinitely more efficient than the chi squared test in the sense of Bahadur, but the two tests are equally efficient in the sense of Pitman or in the sense of Hodges and Lehmann.
+For testing goodness-of-fit the G-test is infinitely more efficient than the chi-squared test in the sense of Bahadur, but the two tests are equally efficient in the sense of Pitman or in the sense of Hodges and Lehmann.